cryptoAlgorithm/better-uci-docs/index.markdown

 ------------

 The move format is in long algebraic notation.
-A nullmove from the Engine to the GUI should be sent as `0000`.
+A null move from the Engine to the GUI should be sent as `0000`.
 Examples: `e2e4`, `e7e5`, `e1g1` (white short castling), `e7e8q` (for promotion)

 GUI to engine: